canuckistani/mockups/authoring/index.md

 No shocks there.

-I suggested that we markup the markup panel to show DOM elements that have changed since loading as a step on the road to live-HTML-editing.
+I suggested that we markup the markup panel could show DOM elements that have changed since loading as a step on the road to live-HTML-editing.

-So here's a mockup of the markup on the markup panel:
+Here's a (really bad) mockup of the markup on the markup panel:

 ![Markup Markup](markup-markup.png)

 Probably no shocks there either.

-So how do we actually do live editing of HTML?
+### So how do we actually do live editing of HTML?

 The obvious and simple thing is to upgrade the Style Editor panel with HTML sources.